Last updated on September 23rd, 2024 at 07:53 am

 Interpersonal harmony is a key trait of collectivist cultures, emphasizing the importance of maintaining smooth and cooperative relationships within the community.

-These societies prioritise avoiding conflict and valuing group cohesion over personal differences.
+These societies value avoiding conflict and valuing group cohesion over personal differences.

 People in collectivist cultures often employ politeness, compromise, and empathy to preserve harmonious interactions, contributing to a sense of unity and shared values.